Iceberg tables¶

 Metadata files

-You cannot modify the location of the data files or snapshot using the ALTER ICEBERG TABLE command.
+You can’t modify the location of the data files or snapshot using the ALTER ICEBERG TABLE command.
 To modify either of these settings, you must recreate the table (using the CREATE OR REPLACE ICEBERG TABLE syntax).

 Clustering support depends on the type of Iceberg table.